 The family or spouse that has lost a mom, dad, grandma, grandpa, or sibling has suffered one of the darkest chapters in their lives.
 Ehline Law Firm is an experienced attorney in wrongful death claims.
 So hiring us means the family can now begin to heal from their loss.

-Ehline Law can assist in evaluating what legal options are best to pursue when you are ready to discuss the killing of a loved one on the high seas.
+Ehline Law can help evaluate what legal options are best to pursue when you are ready to discuss the killing of a loved one on the high seas.

-Important: The Jones Act may apply for the person that suffered death at sea; the damages that can be recovered depending on many factors.
+Important: The Jones Act may apply to the person that suffered death at sea; the damages that can be recovered depending on many factors.